dLeigh01/gallery-of-horns/README.md

 Estimate of time needed to complete: 45 min

-Start time: 2:54
+Start time: 3:12

-Finish time:
+Finish time: 3:21

-Actual time needed to complete:
+Actual time needed to complete: 9 min

 Number and name of feature: **#3 - Bootstrap**